wlee0515/Application_Criteria_Generator/README.md

 # CEBD1260_Project-ChinaMobileUserStudy
 Final Project for the course CEBD1260 Big Data Analytics.
-A study on the demographics of China Mobile Users
+An application to generate a list of criteria to maximize user engagement.

 ## Data Source
 https://www.kaggle.com/chinapage/china-mobile-user-gemographics/home